Skip to content

 Key takeaways

-• Singapore REITs (S-REITs) offer attractive features such as strict regulations, tax benefits, easy trading, and exposure to high-quality properties both locally and across Asia.
+• Singapore REITs (S-REITs) offer attractive features such as strict regulations, tax benefits, easy trading and investing, and exposure to high-quality properties both locally and across Asia.

 What are REITs and how do they work?